iporaitech/pwr2-docker/README.md

-# phoenix-webpack-react-docker
+# phoenix-webpack-react-redux (pwr2)

-Docker image based on Ubuntu with Elixir and Phoenix Framework integrated with Webpack+React+Redux
+Docker image based on Ubuntu setup with Phoenix+Webpack+Redux+React, with some sugar and conventions.

+## Get the image from Docker Hub
+> TODO

+## Build Instructions
+> TODO

+## TODO: Add sections expected in Open Source projects